search ]

 }

 • Adding the property in CSS causes the browser to keep the optimization in memory long beyond what is really necessary.
-It is preferable to use Javascript to add the property just before the element changes and remove it after completion.
+It is preferable to use JavaScript to add the property just before the element changes and remove it after completion.

-How to Add the will-change property Using Javascript?
+How to Add will-change Using JavaScript

 var el = document.getElementById('element');